How to Choose Your Wedding Colours: Hints and Tips to Help You Choose The Right Colour Scheme for Your Wedding Day

 Have you chosen your bridesmaids dresses yet?
 Have you chosen your wedding bouquet?
 If you have, then choosing your wedding colours will be easier.
 The over all wedding colours must compliment the bride's wedding dress and her bridesmaids dresses.
 The colour scheme for your wedding day must not be overlooked.
 The colour you choose is very important and will bring everything together.

-- Observe the deep purples and lilac colours in the bouquets; delightfully coordinated with pale sunshine yellow and pure white blossoms.
+- Observe the dept of colours in the bouquets alining the isle; simple lillies yet delightfully coordinated with pale sunshine yellow and the spray of pure white blossoms nestled among the deep green.
 A rich yet fresh creation.

-- The isle is very dramatic: A stage; the beautiful bride will sail along the blue to meet her ship mate.
+- The isle pictured above is very dramatic: A stage; the beautiful bride will sail along the blue ocean amid the waves to meet her ship mate waiting for her.

 I chose these pictures to show you how drama can mix with simplicity.
 The colours you choose must add drama, but not steel the show.